emilyc8685/sep10-freedom-project/blog/entry02.md

 # Entry 2
-##### 11/3/25

 ## Educational Technologies (Software + Hardware)
 Some software technologies related to education that I found is:
 1. [Quizizz](https://wayground.com/?lng=en):
-  * This is a software that makes quizes and studying fun for students with interactive quizzes and regular multiple choice quizzes.
+  * This is a software that makes quizes and studying fun for students with interactive quizzes, regular multiple choice quizzes, and videos.
   * It many subjects students can study from like core subjects, career education, and even languages.
   * This makes it easier for students and teachers to learn from
   * Anyone can use this software since there are accommodations for unique students such as translations, dyslexia font, and more.